RENOYEGON/SQL-Portfolio/README.md

 - **Project: Layoffs Analysis**

-  ○ **Description:** This project focuses on preparing and analyzing [raw layoff data](https://layoffs.fyi/) to uncover trends and insights related to workforce reductions in the tech industry from the onset of March 2020 to April 2025.
-The objective is to assess the scale, timing, and sector-wise distribution of layoffs across the tech landscape.
+  ○ **Description:** An extensive review of the [layoffs data](https://layoffs.fyi/) from industries ran from March 2020 to April 2025 based on the resources from Layoffs.fyi.
+The study required cleaning and modifying raw datasets so they could find essential trends about workforce cuts which showed patterns across industries and timeframes and organizational size.
+This study aimed to uncover useful knowledge about tech industry job cut effects which occurred between the COVID-19 pandemic and its aftermath.

   ○ **Key SQL Skills Applied:** Data cleaning and transformation, data type standardization, use of Common Table Expressions (CTEs), string parsing, window functions for trend analysis, aggregations and grouping for summarization, table joins.
   - **Resources:**